YACS-RCOS/docs/contributors/getting_started.md

-service:scheduler	| This issue involves the scheduler service service:users		| This issue involved the users service service:web			| This issue involves the web service size:epic			| This issue is epic :sunglasses: size:large			| This issue is large size:small			| This issue is small status:future		| This issue will be addressed later status:grooming		| This issue requires grooming & review status:inprogress	| This issue is actively being addressed status:nofix		| This issue will not be addressed university:nyu		| Specific to NYU university:rpi		| Specific to RPI
+service:scheduler	| This issue involves the scheduler service service:users		| This issue involved the users service service:web			| This issue involves the web service

+#### Size

+Size labels describe the relative scope of an issue.
+An issue should have one of these labels.

+Label Name			| Description
+:--------- 			| :----------
+size:epic			| This issue is epic :sunglasses: size:large			| This issue is large
+size:small			| This issue is small

+#### Status

+Status labels describe the current development status of an issue.
+An issue should have one of these.

+Label Name			| Description
+:--------- 			| :----------
+status:future		| This issue will be addressed later status:grooming		| This issue requires grooming & review
+status:inprogress	| This issue is actively being addressed status:nofix		| This issue will not be addressed status:future		| This issue is ready to be worked on

+#### University

+University labels describe what univerisity or universities an issue pertains to.
+An issue may have none, one, or more of these.
+Issues that pertain to all univerisities or none in particular should not have one of these.

+Label Name			| Description
+:--------- 			| :----------
+university:nyu		| This issue is Specific to NYU university:rpi		| This issue is Specific to RPI

 ## Finding an Issue

 Now that you see how things work, you are ready to find your first issue!
-The [Ready for Development][ready-for-dev] column on the [Core Project][core-proj] is a great place to start.
-There are a number of issues here labeled [good-first-issue][good-first-issue-label].
+There are a number of issues here labeled [help wanted][help-wanted-label].
+This is a great place to start.
 Issues with this label have been selected by the maintainers as good starting points for new contributors.

 You are not, however, limited to issues with this label by any means!
+Any issue labeled [status:readyfordev][readyfordev-label] is also a good bet!
 If you are feeling more adventurous, you are free to explore any of the issues on the board, or propose a change or fix by [creating an issue](#creating-an-issue) of your own.

 ### Help!
 I Can't Find an Issue!